ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z08_Appendix_Book_Utilities.md

 ### Callable Interface (`__call__` method)

 The `Catch` class also defines a `__call__` method, allowing its instances to be called as functions.
-This lets you explicitly wrap a callable (like a lambda or zero-argument function) inside its own try-except block, capturing and handling exceptions raised during both argument evaluation and function execution.
+This explicitly wraps a callable (like a lambda or zero-argument function) inside its own try-except block, capturing and handling exceptions raised during both argument evaluation and function execution.

 In the `__call__` method signature, `func` is a zero-argument callable.